 FAIRFIELD, CONN.- The Fairfield University Art Museum

-is presenting William Kentridge: Universal Archive, on view through Saturday, May 19, 2018, in the museums Walsh Gallery in the Quick Center for Arts, on the campus of Fairfield University.
+presents a new exhibition, Leonardo Cremonini (1925-2010) Timeless Monumentality: Paintings from The William Louis-Dreyfus Foundation, on view from Friday, November 4, 2016, through Saturday, March 4, 2017, in the museums Walsh Gallery in the Quick Center for the Arts on the campus of Fairfield University

 This survey exhibition of close to forty works from the peerless holdings of The William Louis-Dreyfus Foundationthe first devoted to the artist in over two decades, presented at a moment of renewed interest in modern and contemporary Italian paintingwill serve to introduce Cremonini to new audiences and foster a critical reappraisal of his art.
 William Louis-Dreyfus, long an admirer of Cremonini, collected his work in depth.
 He was a generous and enthusiastic supporter of the Fairfield University Art Museums exhibition and was energetically involved in its planning until shortly before his death on September 16.
 It is a great sadness that he did not live to see its realization.
 In tribute to this extraordinary man, whose profound kindness and generosity of vision in support of the Harlem Childrens Zone was the subject of a recent film, Generosity of Eye, by his daughter actress Julia Louis-Dreyfus and her husband, Brad Hall, the exhibition is presented in his memory.